neondatabase/website/content/docs/cloud/about.md

 ## Serverless

-With a separation of storage and compute Neon scales up compute on demand in response to the app workload as well as scales down to zero when idle.
+Neon automatically and transparently scales up compute on demand in response to the app workload as well as scales down to zero when idle.
-This happens automatically and is transparent to the user and app.

 Neon compute is PostgreSQL 14.
-It is 100% app compatible with your PostgreSQL workloads.
+It is 100% app compatible with regular PostgreSQL.

 ## Built for developer productivity

-Neon allows you to create a branch of your PostgreSQL database for you developer-friendly workflows.
-It's easy to create a brunch for a dev or staging environment as branching have close to zero overhead and created instantly.
+Neon allows you to create a branch of your PostgreSQL database for you developer workflows.
+It's easy to create a brunch for a dev, test, or staging environments as branching is instant and has close to zero overhead.

-You can create a branch for you dev and test environments for every code deployment in the CI/CD pipeline.
+You can create a branch for every code deployment in the CI/CD pipeline.
-Branches don’t incur any additional cost and implemented using "copy-on-write" technique at the storage tier.
+Branches don’t incur any additional cost and implemented using "copy-on-write" technique at the Neon Storage.
 See [branching](#branches-coming-soon) for more info.

 ## Fully managed